vincentmanz/Metagenomics_2024/Day_2/Day2_READBASED_stats.md

                    annotation_names_col=TRUE)
 ```

-**Q6: what can you learn from the heatmap.
+**Q: what can you learn from the heatmap.
 Are there any informative clusters?**

 <details>
 <summary>
 HINT
 </summary>

-A6: We can see that 4 species dominate the communities in most samples.
+> A: We can see that 4 species dominate the communities in most samples.
 Adding the metadata we can also see that data do not cluster strongly according to group or time point, but there is some degree of structuring in mocktreat.

 </details>